chef-boneyard/opsworks-linux-demo-cookbook-django/docs/django_blog_post.md

 A common practice is to have multiple stacks that represent different environments.
 A typical set of stacks might consist of a development, staging, and production stacks.

-An *AWS OpsWorks lifecycle event* is one of a set of 5 events that can occur with an *AWS OpsWorks layer*: Setup, Configure, Deploy, Undeploy, and Shutdown.At each layer there will be a set of recipes associated and run when the [lifecycle event](http://docs.aws.amazon.com/opsworks/latest/userguide/workingcookbook-events.html) is triggered.
+A *lifecycle event* is one of a set of 5 events that can occur with a *layer*: Setup, Configure, Deploy, Undeploy, and Shutdown.
+At each layer there will be a set of recipes associated and run when the [lifecycle event](http://docs.aws.amazon.com/opsworks/latest/userguide/workingcookbook-events.html) is triggered.

 ## Problem Space